Kicksecure/sdwdate/README.md

 post-fetch, post-success, post-failure, and progress.
 Sdwdate comes without a GUI, but is available as a plugin called timesync.

 This package contains the sdwdate time fetcher and daemon.
-There is no remote installation.
-To avoid conflicts, this daemon should be no be enabled together with ntp or tlsdated.
+No installation on remote servers required.
+To avoid conflicts, this daemon should be not be enabled together with ntp or tlsdated.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)